 butternut squash seeds

-- 1/2 cup butternut squash seeds
+- 1/2 cup butternut squash seeds, cleaned and dried

 - 1 tsp olive oil